leon-thomm/Ryven/docs/README.md

                 border-radius: 5px;
             ''')

-        # get_data, set_data and removing stay empty as there are no states or timers
+        # get_data, set_data and remove event stay empty as there are no states or timers

 ![](/resources/images/pyScript9.PNG)